 Reporting of any TITLE IX violation is encouraged at all levels in the Talladega College community.
-Anyone who has knowledge of an offense or who has been personally affected by an offense defined in our Title IX Gender-Based and Sexual Misconduct Policy can, and is highly encouraged to, report this.
-Campus employees are considered mandatory reporters.
+Anyone who has knowledge of an offense or who has been personally affected by an offense defined in the aforenoted Handbook.
+All campus employees (except those serving counseling roles) are considered mandatory reporters.
+The Title IX Coordinator contact information is listed below.